Fall 2023 Special Enrollment Procedures

 Students are unable to self-register for Barnard creative writing courses.
 Interested students who have submitted writing samples may put the course on their online schedule, which will automatically place them on the wait list.
 If they are accepted, the professor will take them off the wait list, but until that time no one is officially registered for the class.

 Directions on what to include in your writing sample and how to apply to creative writing courses are listed on the Applying to Creative Writing Courses page.
+Applications for Fall 2025 will open on April 15, 2025.

 Please note: if you are accepted into a creative writing course, attendance at the first meeting of the course is mandatory.
 If you do not show up for the first class, your spot may be given to someone else.